Hyundai-TVS Micro Mobility Concepts - InsightEV

 6. Hyundai mentions that the vehicles have enhanced crash protection, i.e. better than the 3Ws on the road.

-7. The E3W has a height adjustable body, to navigate waterlogged streets.
+7. The E3W has a height-adjustable body to navigate waterlogged streets.

 8. Hyundai is reviewing the use of heat-reducing gloss black paint on the roof to lower interior heat conductivity and exploring water-resistant materials for the interior surfaces.